Winter weather and City of Portland services

 PBOT Ready Yeti Cartoon

 Get the latest severe weather travel tips, road closures, chain advisories and more on the Portland Bureau of Transportation's Winter Weather webpage.
-PBOT serves as the City's hub for real-time information to help you stay safe and get where you need to go during winter weather events.
+PBOT serves as the City's hub for real-time information to help you stay safe and get you where you need to go during winter weather events.

 Check highway conditions before you go at TripCheck.com